realpython/python-guide/docs/writing/style.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 A powerful tool for hackers, Python comes with a very rich set of hooks and
-tools allowing to do almost any kind of tricky tricks.
+tools allowing you to do almost any kind of tricky tricks.
 For instance, it is
 possible to do each of the following:

 * change how objects are created and instantiated